A stream SQL job is a continuous process which can listen to incoming events and update/create new entities in real-time.

 Add new folder in your project (if not done yet) for example under src/aggregations/pool-volume-buckets

-Create a new SQL file named batch.sql
+Create a new SQL file named batch.sql with a content like:

 -- This instructs Flink that this is a batch job that must run only